ThinkDataEd/curriculum/docs/unit3/lab3f.md

 * Maps are also helpful to display geographic information.

-* John Snow (the physician, not the character from *Game of Thrones...*) once famously used <span style="color:blue"><u>a map to discover how cholera was transmitted</u></span>.[http://commons.wikimedia.org/wiki/File:Snow-cholera-map-1.jpg#mediaviewer/File:Snow-cholera-map-1.jpg](http://commons.wikimedia.org/wiki/File:Snow-cholera-map-1.jpg#mediaviewer/File:Snow-cholera-map-1.jpg "a map to discover how cholera was transmitted")
+* John Snow (the physician, not the character from *Game of Thrones...*) once famously used <span style="color:blue"><u>a map to discover how cholera was transmitted</u></span>.[a map to discover how cholera was transmitted](http://commons.wikimedia.org/wiki/File:Snow-cholera-map-1.jpg#mediaviewer/File:Snow-cholera-map-1.jpg "http://commons.wikimedia.org/wiki/File:Snow-cholera-map-1.jpg#mediaviewer/File:Snow-cholera-map-1.jpg")

 * In this lab, we'll use ```R``` to create an interactive map of the ```mtns``` data we scraped in [Lab 3E](lab3e.md).